 Field Marshal VISCOUNT GORT VC 1886-1946 Commander-in-Chief at Dunkirk lived here 1920-1926

-Field Marshal Viscount Gort VC (1886–1946), the Commander-in-Chief at Dunkirk, is commemorated at the house Belgravia where he lived in the 1920s.
+Field Marshal Viscount Gort VC (1886–1946), the Commander-in-Chief at Dunkirk, is commemorated at the house in Belgravia where he lived in the 1920s.

 John Standish Surtees Prendergast Vereker, more familiarly known as Jack, was born in London.
 He succeeded as 6th Viscount Gort – an Irish peerage – on his father’s death in 1902.

-After attending Harrow and Sandhurst he entered the Grenadier Guards, and served as a staff officer in First World War before transferring to front line command.
+After attending Harrow School and Sandhurst he entered the Grenadier Guards, and served as a staff officer in the First World War before transferring to front line command.
 In September 1918 he won the Victoria Cross for directing a stiffly opposed assault at the Canal du Nord while severely wounded.
 The episode earned him the nickname of ‘Tiger’ Gort; less flatteringly, he had earlier been known as ‘Fat Boy’.

 Gort could appear an austere man, but never lost a taste for practical jokes.
-When he was running the army’s staff college in the 1930s, a favourite was to put hosepipes under the bedroom doors of those who retired early on mess (social) nights.
+When he was running the Army’s staff college in the 1930s, a favourite was to put hosepipes under the bedroom doors of those who retired early on mess (social) nights.